irugarg/amplify-cross-acc/README.md

   ```
 ![CdkConfig](img/cdkEnv.png)

+To have AWS CodePipeline read from this GitHub repo, you also need to have a GitHub personal access token stored as a plaintext secret (not a JSON secret) in AWS Secrets Manager under the name GitHubToken.
+For instructions, see Tutorial: Creating and Retrieving a Secret.

 1. Run the command below using your **GitHub Token**
    1. To get your GitHub Token, follow the instructions [here](https://docs.aws.amazon.com/codepipeline/latest/userguide/GitHub-authentication.html).
    ```